ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

 - transferContextId REQUIRED: A unique identifier used to identify the current transfer session at the application layer.

 - lockAssertionClaimFormat REQUIRED.
-This is the format of the claim payoad.
-The default format of the claim is the JSON format [RFC8259], with the relevant payloads Base64 encoded.
+The default format is JSON, with parts being base64 encoded as needed.
+The default format is denoted as "LOCK_ASSERTION_CLAIM_FORMAT_1".

 - lockAssertionClaim REQUIRED.
 The lock assertion claim or statement by the client.